G5/g5-layout-garden/README.md

-# G5 Hub
+# G5 Layout Garden

-A Rails application that publishes a feed consisting of hEntries as defined by [Microformats 2](http://microformats.org/wiki/microformats-2#h-entry).
-See the demo at [g5-hub.herokuapp.com](http://g5-hub.herokuappcom).
+A garden of layouts that can be used in client location sites

 ## Setup